nojronatron/nojronatron.github.io/continuing-education/dotnet-publishing-apps.md

 - Requires _.NET 7_+
 - Console apps _only_ in .NET 7
 - Limited libraries available in .NET 7
-- .NET 8 fewer limitations, still incomplete (see [References](#references))
+- .NET 8 fewer limitations, still incomplete (see .NET Native AOT in [References](#references))

 Publish apps using Native AOT via the command line.

-There are AOT-Compatibility Analyzers that can indivate whether a library is Native AOT ready.
+There are AOT-Compatibility Analyzers that can indicate whether a library is Native AOT ready.

 ## References